alexfernandez/alexfernandez.github.io/permanent/cv.md

 ## TL;DR

-A developer with 20+ years of experience proficient in backend development, specialized in scalability and DevOps.
+A developer turned CTO with 20+ years of experience: proficient in backend development, specialized in scalability and DevOps, interested in helping teams become top performers.

 ## Job History